CraftAcademyLabs/coach-guides/weeks/week_1.md

   - [ ] Presentations - everyone 30 min max
    - [ ] Seniors Present Newsroom challenge to audience (Dry run for final project/ book big room & test recording equipment. ) or move to monday with the new cohort?
   - [ ] Communication talk - Noel (Slack, Student letter & handbook!, Craft Overflow
-  - [ ] Introduce the week lab after Day One activities by going over the materials in EdX - Faraz
+  - [ ] Introduce the Week lab - Noel
   - [ ] Programming demo - "...
 The should be an ATM I can use" - Faraz (Greg)(Emphasize on the transition from User story to actual code)

 **Tuesday:**